Tomo is a statically typed, garbage collected imperative language with

 pass

-# access the list of keys or values in the table.
+# list of keys or values in the table.

 # Tables can also be created with comprehension loops: